-It’s no secret North Carolina is a talked-about destination when it comes to craft beer, with 260+ breweries and brewpubs.
+It’s no secret North Carolina is a talked-about destination when it comes to craft beer, with 300-plus breweries and brewpubs.
 But the Tar Heel State is also seeing another drink rapidly gain popularity: cider.

 The rise in cideries in North Carolina seems fitting, as the state ranks seventh in yearly apple production.
 Many of those apples come out of Henderson County, which produces more than two-thirds of all apples grown here.